zeek/zeek-docs/scripts/policy/frameworks/management/agent/api.zeek.rst

    Supervisor has restarted all nodes affected, or a timeout occurs.

-   :reqid: the request identifier used in the request event.
+   :param reqid: the request identifier used in the request event.

-   :results: a :zeek:type:`vector` of :zeek:see:`Management::Result`, one
+   :param results: a :zeek:type:`vector` of :zeek:see:`Management::Result`, one
        for each Supervisor transaction.
 Each such result identifies both the instance and node.